BigPolarBear1/Factorization/README.md

+Note: I am looking to sell my work on factorization.
+If interested, I can give you the specs of my airgapped machine which I use for research and performance bench marks of my algorithm.
+And if interested, I will also need security, because in my current situation, there is none, my home country is a bunch of amateurs who don't know what they are doing or dealing with, I need to get out of this place asap.

 Just narrowly avoided the worst today.
 But I do not have faith in the Belgian system.
 I will start sending out my CV in the coming days, because I need to get out of this place, rebuild my life again.